Archie McBrayer - Obituary

-LaPORTE, IN - Archie Ray McBrayer, age 83, passed away peacefully on Friday, September 25, 2020.
-He is survived by his loving children: Sandra McBrayer, Joanne (Jay) Kaurich and Ray McBrayer; five grandchildren; sister, Jane Adams and sister-in-law, Gail McBrayer.
+Archie Ray McBrayer, age 83, passed away peacefully on Friday, September 25, 2020.
+He is survived by his loving children: Sandra McBrayer, Joanne (Jay) Kaurich and Ray McBrayer; 5 grandchildren; sister, Jane Adams and sister-in-law, Gail McBrayer.

 Archie is also survived by nieces, nephews, and many dear friends.